-But what if they’ve come up with an idea that just won’t work?
-Is truly horrible?
-Then I'll tell them so and then explain why.
+Then I have to thank them for the idea, say no and tell them why.
 Why?
-Because I want them to know suggestions are respected and appreciated.
-But explaining why it won't work helps them understand the character, the plot or the scene (depending on the suggestion), but it also gives everyone in the cast a chance to further understand the setting, the character or the plot.
+Because 1.
+I want them to know suggestions are respected and appreciated, and the next one they have may be perfect (and often are), 2.
+Explaining why it won't work helps them understand the character, the plot or the scene (depending on the suggestion), and 3.
+An explanation gives everyone in the cast a chance to further understand the setting, the character or the plot.

 LAYING THE GROUND RULES

 1. Creative input falls mostly in the beginning of the rehearsal schedule.
 Group discussion is good.
-And this is also a great time for the Director to underscore the story arc of the play, the scenes, the characters.
+And this is also a great time for the Director to underscore the story arc of the play, the scenes, and the characters.

 And when an actor is completely focused on developing their character in a scene, it often leads another actor to have a revelation about their own character.